-Students are expected to follow the guidelines contained in this handbook.
-If they are out of uniform, they will receive a Uniform Violation Notice.
-The third Uniform Violation Notice and each subsequent slip during the trimester will result in a detention and/or may result in loss of Non-Uniform Dress privileges.
+Students are expected to follow the uniform guidelines contained in this handbook.
+Random uniform checks will be held weekly.
+If they have violated any of the uniform guidelines, they will receive a Uniform Violation Notice via SchoolSpeak and a lunch detention for first offenses and an after school detention for any subsequent offenses in the same trimester.
+This may also result in the loss of Non-Uniform Dress privileges.
 In some cases, students may not be allowed to attend class until the uniform violation is corrected.
 In such cases, parents will be immediately notified.